pondrejk/dizzer/questions.md

 What is the role of cartography if:

 1. It is not humans that make the decision (harrari, mayer-zukier)
-2. Beyond the rational naivity about the models (taleb) -- prediction is not a goal, unpredictable events... risk mgmt...
+2. Beyond the rational naivety about the models (taleb) -- prediction is not a goal, unpredictable events... risk mgmt...

+data mining --> machine learning --> automated actions -- no human interpretation, no need for insight? role of carto?

+First do we event want to get there, best of both worlds is maybe better approach (TODO cite Thiel, also on Keeping up with machines, article on not replacing human labor)
+Second, hard vs easy problems -- ai can now do only "easy", will "hard" ever be possible? (general AI -- TODO cite Pinker) -- here, are problems solvable by maps hard or easy, better: which are hard and which are easy? -- here, are problems solvable by maps hard or easy, better: which are hard and which are easy?
+Also the difference between AI in place of cartographers (which map-making tasks can be automated -- probably those tedious ones -- digitalization) and AI for cartographers (what can we now do better?
+Tooling and process improvements)

 Mail pre Mapbox: